marpor/codingpirates/godot/quick_start_3d_platformer/menus.md

 * Select `StartButton`
 * From the toolbar ![preset](res/menus/preset_button.png) button choose `Center Top`
-* Drag the StartButton down so it's below the text
+* Move the StartButton down so it's below the text
 * Set `Text` to "Start"
 * Under `Control`/`Theme Overrides` adjust the look of the text to your liking.
-Here's an example:
+_For example_:

     * `Font` = `lilita_one_regular.ttf` (use `Quick Load`)
     * `Font Size` = `40`